jcee-io/twitch-user-tracker/README.md

 > 1) Does not update in real time, this would require either a repeated setTimeout invocation or websockets with Twitch's servers
 > 2) Not mobile friendly, future update on that
 > 3) Redis caching uses your public ip as a key to maintain persistence of tracking users without collisions (still not a perfect solution)
-> 4) streamAPI abd usersAPI files are not included, please create these JS files and export a link with an empty endpoint  (i.e. instead of api.com/:username, you just export api.com/)
+> 4) streamAPI and usersAPI files are not included, please create these JS files and export a link with an empty endpoint  (i.e. instead of api.com/:username, you just export api.com/)
 ## Build Setup

 ``` bash